Memorable Manitobans: Corydon Partlow Brown (1848-1891)

 Born at Southampton, New Brunswick on 15 November 1848, the son of William Brown.
 His grandfather was an officer in the British army and settled in New Brunswick at the close of the American Revolution.
 In 1872 he was principal of St. Mary’s School, New Brunswick, and later he was employed as a civil engineer and land surveyor by the Dominion Government in the North-West.

 He was elected in 1874 to represent Westbourne in the Manitoba Legislature and in October 1878 joined the cabinet formed by the Honourable John Norquay.
-He was re-elected at the general election of 1878 and acclaimed in 1883.
+He was acclaimed at the general elections of 1879 and 1883.
 On 20 December 1883 a convention of the Manitoba and North-West Farmer’s Union assembled at Winnipeg and a Declaration of Rights was passed and delegates appointed to contact the Provincial Government.
 Honourable C. P. Brown was appointed, among others, to go to Ottawa “to procure from the Government of Canada a settlement of the rights of this Province, as claimed by its Legislature.”
 On 28 August 1886, cabinet changes were made and he was appointed Provincial Secretary.
-In his later years in office he was frequently attacked as a “boodle politician,” a charge that eventually seemed to stick and made him unelectable after his victory in 1886.
+In his later years in office he was frequently attacked as a “boodle politician,” a charge that eventually seemed to stick and made him unelectable after his victory in the 1886 general election.

 On 21 February 1874, he married Emma Davidson, eldest daughter of I. Davidson of Palestine, Manitoba.
 They had four children: Harry W. Brown (b 1875), Lillian Brown Halpenny, Reginald Brown (b 1880), and Muriel Hartley Brown (b 1889; Mrs. W. R. Cottingham).